 One of the worst things a betta fish owner can witness happening to their betta’s beautiful long fins is to watch pieces of them waste away.
 This tragic illness is known as fin rot.
 Just as the name implies, the fin begins to rot away in small amounts over a short period.
-Fin rot is common amongst all types of betta fish and can easily be cured with the right medication and care.
+Unfortunately, fin rot is common for poorly housed betta fish, but it can be cured with prompt intervention and the right medication and care.

-If you notice that your bettas tail is not looking how it used to, this article can help you!
+If you notice that your betta’s fins or tail are not looking how they used to, this article can help you!

 Fin Rot Explained

 Fin rot is a term used to describe an infection that slowly begins to eat away at a betta’s fins.
 This infection can be either bacterial or fungal.
 At times, your fish can be infected with both agents simultaneously.

 The infection results in the fins looking ragged and torn, like they have been through a blender (when caused by a bacterium).
 In fungal infections, the fins appear to “melt,” and it will seem like bits of them are fading away, which leaves relatively even-edged fins and gives your betta a white or cream-colored appearance.
 The infection can also spread to or start at a betta’s tail, and it’s known as tail rot when this happens.

 Fin rot is interesting because it can be classified as a disease in itself but can also be a sign associated with other diseases.
 Left unchecked, fin rot continues to destroy a fin until it reaches the base.
 If this is destroyed, the fin is completely lost and won’t regrow even after treatment.
 Also, once the infection reaches the base of a fin, it can spread to the body, and it is called advanced fin rot or body rot when this happens.